yellowphone/gradcountdown/README.md

 ~~~
 - Inside `cron.yaml`, you can adjust the schedule of your tweet.
 This cron job happens for me everyday at 8pm Eastern Time, and it hits the API/URL `/tweet`.
 You can find `/tweet` inside `app.js`.
 - run `gcloud app deploy`
-- run `gcloud app deploy cron.yaml`, click on the link and see your queued cron job.
+- run `gcloud app deploy cron.yaml`, click on the link after it deploys and see your queued cron job.
 - Deployed!